Creating “CollectionPage” Schema Markup

 We put together a video tutorial to walk you through your review schema markup.
 We hope you find it helpful!

-For more information on how to create CollectionPage schema markup, including examples of JSON-LD code to help you get started, see our Knowledge Base support article here.
+For more information on creating CollectionPage schema markup, including examples of JSON-LD code to help you get started, see our Knowledge Base Support article here.

 Testing Your CollectionPage Schema Markup